Typical structure of meetings of the Queens discussion group

 As of February 2021, the support group chat meetings are of two types:

 First Tuesday of each month: General support group meeting, usually informal, without a pre-announced topic.

 Second Tuesday of each month: Topic-focussed meetings on some pre-announced topic, usually pertaining to autistic-friendly social skills, sometimes on other autism-related topics.
 For these, sometimes there will be a relevant online tutorial that we will recommend (but not require) attendees to read before the meeting.

 In both kinds of meetings, if there are newcomers present, we will begin with a round of introductions.
 Everyone will be asked to say, briefly, whatever they would like other members to know and that's relevant to their own reasons for attending the meeting.
 If there are no total newcomers present, but there are some attendees who haven't met each other yet, then those attendees will be asked to introduce themselves.

 During topic-focussed meetings, the introductions should be kept brief, no more than a few sentences.
 During general support group meetings, the introductions can be longer.

 During topic-focussed meetings, please keep discussion close to the topic.
 Try not to wander off on extended tangents.
 Do feel free to share personal experiences that are relevant to the topic, and feel free to ask for advice on personal problems that are relevant to the topic.

-We will aim to follow the structure below whenever five or more people show up, as is usually the case.
-If fewer people show up, we will be more informal, while still spending at least some time on the main topic and still attempting to pay attention to the needs of all attendees including newcomers.
+We aimed to follow the structure below whenever five or more people showed up, as was usually the case.
+When fewer people showed up, were more informal, while still spending at least some time on the main topic and still attempting to pay attention to the needs of all attendees including newcomers.